DETAILED ACTION

 wherein the tube 220 comprises a lumen therethrough (see [0028]-[0029] and fig. 3) configured to provide vacuum through the port.
 The language “configured to provide vacuum through the port” constitutes functional claim language, indicating that the claimed device need only be capable of being used in such a manner.
 Furthermore, the claim is an apparatus claim, and is to be limited by structural limitations.
 The Office submits that the device of Parham meets the structural limitations of the claim, and the device is capable of provide vacuum through the port.
 The needle 220, has a lumen therethrough with an open proximal and distal end, therefor a vacuum device can be attached to provide a vacuum therethrough.

-Parham is silent regarding an entire surface area of the end face comprises a textured surface having a plurality of raised surface features.
+Parham is silent regarding an entire surface area of the end face comprises a textured surface having a plurality of surface features formed into the end face.

 Regarding claim 2, Parham as modified discloses the claimed invention substantially as claimed, as set forth above for claim 1.
 Parham further discloses (fig. 1-3) the tube 220 comprises a cylindrical morphology (see fig. 3).